xpfw/xpfw/docs/core/backend.md

 # Validating

-Thanks to the [IForm definition](/core/definitions.md) validating is doable with one simple asynchronous call of `valdiateForm`.
+Thanks to the [IForm definition](/core/definitions.md) validating is doable with one asynchronous call of `valdiateForm`.
 All unknown object keys will be stripped by this call!

 ```js
 import {  validateForm, TestDefs } from "@xpfw/validate"